Chartered Engineer (UK): International equivalence

-The level of competence required for registration as a Chartered Engineer in the U.K. is comparable to many continental European countries that require master's-level education for registration as a professional Engineer.
+The level of competence required for registration as a Chartered Engineer in the UK is comparable to many continental European countries that require master's-level education for registration as a professional Engineer.
 The Washington Accord, signed by the Engineering Council in 1989, recognises "substantial equivalence" between the academic requirements for registration between signatories, meaning that foreign qualifications recognised by their local signatory body are accepted for Chartered Engineers, and UK qualifications can be used in applying for similar international statuses.
 Recognition under the Washington Accord is outcome-based, not based on the length of courses.

 Chartered Engineers are entitled to register through the European Federation of National Engineering Associations as a European Engineer and use the pre-nominal of EUR ING.

 Bodies qualified to register Chartered Engineers

 The body that maintains the UK's register of Chartered Engineers is the Engineering Council.
 Authority to register Chartered Engineers is delegated to licensed Professional Engineering Institutions (PEIs):